Biography

 Mentoring

-• Feb.
-2022 to Present, Long Nguyen, Bioinformatics Analyst I at Fred Hutchinson Cancer Center:
+• Long Nguyen, Bioinformatics Analyst I at Fred Hutchinson Cancer Center, currently Master student at University of Michigan (Feb.
+2022 to July 2024):

 Single-cell transcriptomics and proteomics integrative analysis for cell atlas construction of CAR-T cell therapy CITE-seq data and association with gene and protein markers with clinical responses.